Rare Roosevelt Dimes Worth Money

 1964-D Doubled Die Reverse

-One of the rarer doubled die varieties in the Roosevelt Dime series, the 1964-D Doubled Die Reverse can be worth $100 or more depending on the condition.
+One of the rarer doubled die varieties in the Roosevelt Dime series, the 1964-D Doubled Die Reverse can be worth $300 or more, depending on the condition.

 1996-W Roosevelt Dime

-Struck at the West Point Mint to celebrate the 50th anniversary of the Roosevelt Dime, this coin was only available in Mint Sets.
+This coin, struck at the West Point Mint to recognize the Roosevelt Dime’s 50th anniversary, was only available in Mint Sets.
 In high grades, it can fetch between $10 and $45.

 Factors That Affect Value The Most

-Understanding which Roosevelt dimes are valuable requires knowledge of several main factors:
+Understanding which Roosevelt dimes are valuable requires knowledge of several primary factors:

-• Mint Errors: Mistakes made during the minting process can make a coin rare.
+• Mint Errors: Mistakes made during minting can make a coin rare.

 • Low Mintage Years: Years with fewer coins produced can add scarcity.